 A Walmart eye doctor can be a great way to have your eyes examined by a licensed optometrist for a more affordable price, but it isn’t the only option out there.

 Additionally, wholesale clubs like Sam’s Club and Costco are also popular alternatives with similar setups.
-However, unlike Walmart and Target, you will need an active membership to buy glasses, contacts or eye care products.
+However, unlike Walmart and Target, you will need an active membership to buy glasses, sunglasses, contact lenses or other eye care products.

-And you can pat yourself on the back for keeping the health of your eyes in mind.
+And you can pat yourself on the back for keeping the health of your eyes and vision care in mind.

 Page published on Wednesday, February 3, 2021